 One part of building a second brain is the use of progressive summarization.
 This was explained as a way to break down an article over time.
 The steps are:

 and each one plays an important role.
 The essence of this idea is that our brains cannot contain or process as much information as we want them to.
 So, through progressive summarization and the repeated passes that require adding to the information.
 It gives our brains the ability to let it sink in and then increases the chances of someone being able to recall it when needed.

 Here is a video I shot on Loom talking about progressive summarization and how it can be used.

 My second brain is one of the best resources I have because it gives me the freedom to easily consume information, organize it and create a blog post.
-Plus, I now have comfort in knowing that I will effortlessly be able to reach the information I have already researched whenever I want to.
-It taught me a fantastic way to simultaneously learn more, and archive information to be able to fully focus on one thing all while keeping the information I have already collected readily available.
+I have comfort in knowing that I will effortlessly be able to reach the information I have already researched.
+It taught me a fantastic way to simultaneously learn more.
+But also archive information to be able to focus on one thing.
+All while keeping the information I have already collected readily available.

 I now can put together a to-do/project list, give myself deadlines, and know that I will fully follow through.
-At the beginning of the month I wrote out all of my deliverables -this one included- and I gave myself a somewhat generous timeline, allowing myself the entire week to complete them.
+At the beginning of the month I wrote out all of my deliverables -this one included- and I gave myself a somewhat generous timeline.
+Allowing myself the entire week to complete them.
 At the very least I would follow that.
-The first week I got them in a day early, second two days, and the third week I turned them in three days in advance.
-Not only did I exceed my own time management expectations but I also got to spend my free time consuming more information and getting ahead for the next week.
+The first week I got them in a day early, the second two days, and the third week I turned them in three days in advance.
+Not only did I exceed my own time management expectations.
+But I got to spend my free time consuming more information and getting ahead for the next week.

-I find there to be an almost direct correlation with my second brain getting stronger throughout this month and me having the organizational system already in place to turn in my deliverables earlier and earlier each week.
+There’s a correlation with my second brain getting stronger throughout this month, and me having the organizational system already in place to turn in my deliverables earlier and earlier each week.
 I love organizing and learning so in a way this month way a true joy for me to complete.
 I gained a tremendous amount of knowledge about each role but also about how to genuinely be productive.